Tools

 This is an ever evolving list of tools and scripts I use and recommend, or combinations of tools I use to optimize my workflow.

-For more, see my github stars
+For other stuff I might be using, see my github stars

 • Shells